Juan Andres Sells 5,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, September 15th.
-The shares were sold at an average price of $427.13, for a total value of $2,135,650.00.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the business’s stock in a transaction dated Friday, September 17th.
+The shares were sold at an average price of $438.24, for a total transaction of $2,191,200.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 Juan Andres also recently made the following trade(s):